richardatval/www.yesproject.org/privacy.md

 scrollheadings:
   - title: "Overview"
   - title: "What we collect"
-  - title: "What information do we gather"
+  - title: "Why we gather this information"
   - title: "Security"
   - title: "How we use cookies"
   - title: "Links to other websites"